-Upon arrival at Almaty Airport, you are met and transferred to the Ritz-Carlton Almaty hotel, a luxury 5-star hotel located at the foot of Alatau Mountains for a one night stay.
-The hotel features spacious rooms, free WiFi, a Six Senses Spa and indoor pool.
+Upon arrival at Almaty Airport, you are met and transferred to the InterContinental hotel, a luxury 5-star hotel located opposite the Presidential Palace in Almaty’s Republic Square for a one night stay.
+The hotel features spacious rooms, free WiFi, an indoor pool and beautiful views of the Tian Shan Mountains.

 Almaty is the largest city in Kazakhstan and is notable for its wide tree-lined boulevards.
 Surrounded by the majesty of the Tien Shan Mountains, this beautifully verdant city derives its name from ‘alma’ meaning ‘apple’.
 Just a short distance from the city, apple orchards thrive in abundance.

 Our city tour includes a visit to Panfilov Park where we have the opportunity to visit the Zenkhov Cathedral which was built entirely of wood.
 We’ll also go out of the city to the Chimbulak resort, where a cable car ride will give you spectacular views of Almaty and the mountains.